meteor-mogul/mogul-tutorial/index.md

 In this tutorial, you create a simple app to manage a 'to do' list and collaborate with others on those tasks.
 By the end, you should have a basic understanding of meteor-mogul.

-## Getting Started
+## Getting Started (Preliminaries)

-Here are the preliminary steps to getting started with this tutorial.

-Install the following:
+If you haven't already, install the following:

  - [Meteor](http://www.meteor.com/)
  - [git](https://git-scm.com/)